 Indian music producers also frequently collaborate with international artists to create albums, singles and other productions.

 The advent of digital music has also meant there are more ways of reaching out to audiences across the country and overseas as well.
 More festivals and ticketed events are being held across the country every year, allowing artists to interact closely with their audiences.
 In fact, as the report by KMPG states that an increase in ticket prices has done nothing to decrease footfall at such events.

-Music Production as a career
+Careers in the music industry – Music Production as a career

+If you have your heart set on music production as a long-term career choice out of the variety of music career options available today, you need to bear in mind that while the role of a music producer is fascinating and exciting, it also involves a whole lot of effort and upskilling.
 You must be passionate about music and ready to work long hours in order to become a successful music producer.
 A music producer should ideally have extensive technical knowledge of recording equipment, engineering, and acoustics as well as great people management skills.
 In fact, producer Marc Kinchen (who has worked artists including Celine Dion, Lana Del Ray, Enrique Iglesias and Will Smith) goes as far as to state, “People skills are also very important – often as important as the music you make.”
 He also states that one must be prepared to spend long hours in a studio “staring at screens” working away.

 At Seamedu School of Pro-Expressionism, we understand how important it is to have a through grounding in the technical aspects of music production.
 It is with this in mind that we offer two music production courses:

 Our certificate programs cover a large number of topics over the 5-day duration including: